zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 ## Next steps

-Congratluations!
+Congratulations!
 You have deployed your first Rails 5 application to Heroku.
 Here's some recommended reading:

 * Visit the [Ruby support category](/categories/ruby-support) to learn more about using Ruby and Rails on Heroku.
 * The [Deployment category](/categories/deployment) provides a variety of powerful integrations and features to help streamline and simplify your deployments.